 The nuchal translucency test measures the nuchal fold thickness.
 This is an area of tissue at the back of an unborn baby's neck.
 Measuring this thickness helps assess the risk of Down syndrome and other genetic problems in the baby.

 How the Test is Performed

-Your health care provider will use ultrasound to measure the nuchal fold.
+Your health care provider uses abdominal ultrasound (not vaginal) to measure the nuchal fold.
 All unborn babies have some fluid at the back of their neck.
 In a baby with Down syndrome or other genetic disorders, there is more fluid than normal.
 This makes the space look thicker.

 How to Prepare for the Test

 Having a full bladder will give the best ultrasound picture.
-You may be asked to drink two to three glasses of liquid an hour before the test.
-Do not urinate before your ultrasound.
+You may be asked to drink 2 to 3 glasses of liquid an hour before the test.
+DO NOT urinate before your ultrasound.

 How the Test will Feel